hannahkidwell/NLP-Spotify-Genres/README.md

 ## Renata's Week 3 Contributions
 - Added technologies to slide 11 on google slide deck
 - Added languages to slide 11 on google slide deck
+- Added tools to slide 11 on google slide deck